-If you want to know which are the best ADC champions in patch 26.8, you’ve landed in the right place.
-This is the last ranked patch of Season 1, which means the meta is settled and the tier list is as clear as it gets.
+If you want to know which are the best ADC champions in patch 26.13, you’ve landed in the right place.
+This is the MSI 2026 patch, and bot lane is the most impacted role of the update: Draven, Aphelios, and Kai’Sa all received direct buffs while Senna got hit alongside a Doran’s Helm passive nerf.
 We’ve ranked every relevant bot lane carry from S to C tier so you can pick your champion and start climbing.

-S Tier — The Best ADC Champions Right Now (Patch 26.8)
+S Tier — The Best ADC Champions Right Now (Patch 26.13) S

 These are the best ADC champions you can pick right now.
 High win rates, strong synergy with the current support meta, and clear paths to victory in most matchups.